 The fix: Implement a simple tracking system:

-- Unique phone numbers for each channel (Google Ads, Facebook, organic, directories)
+- Unique phone numbers for each channel (Google Ads, Facebook, organic, directories, referral)

 Is Your Google Business Profile Costing You Patients?